 Saved for review

 When writing a comment in a 1:1 you have the option to click "Save for review".
-This is like bookmarking, or "starring" a comment, so it's easier to come back to (especially when filling out a performance review).
-Using this search filter allows you to view all of the comments you have specifically marked as "Save for review".
+This is like bookmarking a comment so it's easier to come back to (especially when filling out a performance review).
+Using this filter allows you to view all of the comments you have specifically marked as "Save for review".

 Questions?
 Send us a chat message - we are happy to help!